thundercakes/smitten/README.md

 You may edit commands.csv with Excel or a text editor to add/edit your own commands.
 (This site may help: http://smite.gamepedia.com/Voice_Guided_System)
 * Run smitten.exe.
 * An icon will appear in your System Tray.
+Wait for it to display a "Ready" message.

 ##Use
-* Tapping left Shift gives a 4 second limit to say a whitelist word.
+* Press and hold left Shift to say a command from the commands.csv file.
-* Tapping left Shift within 4 seconds terminates the listening early.
+* Release left Shift to suspend listening.
-* It takes some practice to get used to the timing and recognition delay.
-* Good whitelist words help with the delay.
-* Exit via System Tray.
+* Exit the program via System Tray.

 **Feel free to tinker!**
 (e.g. Using a GUI to add/edit commands.)